Back in the day, VW's were everywhere and finding a decent used one for sale was no

 in your name.
 In some states "bringing a car current" that hasn't been registered for several years is no

-big deal, but in other states it can be costly (some states even charge extra penalty fees
+big deal, but in other states it can be costly (some states even charge extra

 on a vehicle that's not been registered for several years!).
 Before you hand your hard-earned